-There’s one other setting that might interest you for Siri and that’s the ability to type your commands instead of speaking them.
-If you’d like to use this feature instead, open those System Preferences again and this time, pick Accessibility.
+There’s one other setting that might be of interest to you, and that’s the ability to type your commands instead of speaking them.
+If you’d like to use this feature instead, open System Settings and go to Accessibility > Siri, and turn on Type to Siri.

 Once you have reviewed and adjusted the settings for Siri, it’s time to put your personal assistant to use!

 Invoke Siri using your voice, keyboard shortcut, or the button in your menu bar per your preference and settings.

 Things you can ask Siri for on Mac